carmelosammarco/tool4NC/README.md

 ## Installation for Unix users (Linux distros and Mac-OSX systems):

 As first things please install [cdo - climate data operator](https://code.mpimet.mpg.de/projects/cdo).
-It is required to run few functions inside the "TAB2:netCDF-Manipulations".
+It is required to run few functions contained in the python module.
 You can use the following command:

 ```
 sudo apt-get install cdo